oxc-project/javascript-parser-in-rust/docs/ast.md

 title: Abstract Syntax Tree
 ---

-The parser in the following chapter is responsible for turning Tokens into an abstract syntax tree (AST).
+The parser in the upcoming chapter is responsible for turning Tokens into an abstract syntax tree (AST).
 It is much nicer to work on the AST compared to the source text.

 All JavaScript toolings work on the AST level, for example: